-A total of 3,790 people answered the question about their age.
 The survey roughly represents the age profile of the Borough.
 The under 45's are under-represented and the 45 year olds and over are over-represented.
 This is quite common for any consultation and in line with previous budget surveys.

 The top services for both cutting and protecting vary a little by age bracket.
-Child Protection & Family Support featured more for protection for those respondents of parental age and Older People Services featured more for protection for those respondents aged 45 and over.
+Child protection & Family Support feature more for those of parental age and older people services feature more for those aged 45 and over.